harphield/riichi-tools-rs/README.md

 ## Roadmap
 - South 4 Simulator
-    - A game where you try to win in the last round [DONE]
+    - A game where you try to win in the last round [DONE] [moved to a separate project, riichi-tools-wasm]
 - Hand analysis
     - Shanten for 13 tiles [DONE]
     - Shanten for 14 tiles with complete hand indication [DONE]